Veteran Addiction Treatment: VA MISSION Act & Community Care Programs

 The VA offers many essential services and programs to those who have served our country, including services that provide addiction treatment.
 However, it is not always clear how to access such programs, especially if veterans do not live near a VA facility.

 This article explains how the MISSION Act gives veterans the option of receiving care from a community care provider (CCP), as well as how VA insurance and benefits work.

 The VA does not provide insurance.
 Instead, they offer benefits to veterans.
 The organization provides a wide variety of key healthcare services, including treatment for mental health and substance use disorders.
-A veteran can even complete addiction screening online from the comfort of their own home, before even stepping into a VA facility.8

 - First-time screening for substance use.